Return to Index

 You will notice that mountain biking requires a greater amount of upper body strength than road riding.
 Tense up and you will get tired faster and will be more likely to make mistakes.
 Your goal is to keep your upper body relaxed and calm.

+Terrain changes more often on the trails, so you will be shifting more frequently.
 Keep in mind that different gears work differently.
 Use small gears, shifting early as you approach hills to keep your RPMs up.

-Expect to run into things like rocks, logs, and potholes that you may not be able to get over.
+Expect to run into things like rocks, logs, roots, and potholes that you may not be able to get over.
 That is why you have to anticipate those obstacles.
-Steer around them and continue looking ahead of them.
+Steer around them and continue looking ahead for them.
 It is a well-known fact in cycling that if you look at something long enough, you will steer your bike toward that obstacle and will then have to go over it.

 By the end of the ride, you will most likely be wearing more dirt than you ever did when cycling on the road.
 You may also be a little bloody.
 In mountain biking, it is easy to fall or let your foot slip off the pedal, causing cuts and bruises.